Table of Contents

 Test and measurement companies are adapting their test playbooks, slotting in AI at the most strategic points

-As every large company rallies behind the single, ambitious goal of integrating AI in every corner of their business, and supporting industries follow their lead, a question that is occupying everybody’s mind is how are companies actually implementing AI — and more importantly, what is the extent to which they are using it.
+As every large company rallies behind the single, ambitious goal of integrating AI in every corner of their business, and supporting industries follow suit, a question that is occupying everybody’s mind is how are companies actually implementing AI — and more importantly, what is the extent to which they are using it.

-RCR asked the test and measurement suppliers in the frontlines about how they’re adopting AI in their test pipelines, and what are some of the most developed use cases today.
+RCR asked test and measurement suppliers in the frontlines about how they’re adopting AI in their test pipelines, and what are some of the most developed use cases today.

-For Synopsys, a supplier of semiconductor IP, “Test is not a point solution.
-It is a critical continuous, end‑to‑end discipline that spans the entire silicon lifecycle from early design and design‑for‑test insertion, through high‑volume manufacturing, and extending into system bring‑up and in‑field operation,” said Srikanth Venkat Raman, director of product management.
+For Synopsys, a supplier of semiconductor IP, test is not a point solution.
+“It is a critical continuous, end‑to‑end discipline that spans the entire silicon lifecycle from early design and design‑for‑test insertion, through high‑volume manufacturing, and extending into system bring‑up and in‑field operation,” said Srikanth Venkat Raman, director of product management.

 “Ultimately, we are using AI to allow engineers to spend less time managing test complexity and more time solving the problems that differentiate their designs,” he added.

-Thomas Braunstorfinger, senior director of power meters and software signal generators at Rohde & Schwarz, a German provider of test solutions, said the company is harnessing AI to capture its customers’ most granular needs and enhance solution design, delivery, and experience.
+Thomas Braunstorfinger, senior director of power meters and software signal generators at Rohde & Schwarz, a German provider of test solutions, said the company is harnessing AI to capture its customers’ most granular needs, and enhance solution design, delivery, and experience.

 “A user having a conversation with its oscilloscope is not far off,” said Braunstorfinger.